Stay well, stay warm

 Even when temperatures don't seem extreme, cold weather can make you more vulnerable to some illnesses, so it's vital that you stay warm during the cold winter months.

-Follow these tips to keep yourself and your family warm:
+Follow these tips to keep yourself and your family safe and warm:

 - Wear warm clothes both inside and outside of the home, several lighter layers are better than just a single heavy one

-- Have at least one hot meal a day - eating regularly helps keep you warm and make sure you have hot drinks regularly
+- Have at least one hot meal a day - eating regularly helps keep you warm and make sure you have hot drinks regularly.
+For example, soup is a nutritious meal, keeps you warm and is inexpensive to make or buy

 - Stay active and try not to sit still for more than an hour or so indoors